rjadams82/synology-docker-project-automate/README.md

 # synology-docker-project-automate
 ### Automating Synology Container Manager Projects

 > These scripts are under development.
 If you accept the risk you can use the script to evaluate your results.
 Feedback is welcome.

+>### Please read this entire doc for all details and warnings.
+Always make backups and test before putting custom scripts into production!

 ![DSM Container Manager](assets/dsm_container_projects.png)